icons8/lunacy-docs/docs/sysreq.md

 Lunacy runs on the following operating systems:

 * Windows 10, 11
-* macOS X v.11 or later
+* macOS 12.0 or later
-* Linux: Ubuntu-based distributions, Snapcraft-supported operating systems
+* Linux: latest Ubuntu-based distributions, Snapcraft-supported operating systems, Flatpak-supported systems.

 Lunacy does not support x86 architectures, only x64 or ARM on all operating systems.